Montana/NationalSecurityAgency-Thunk-Ghidra-Fix/README.md

 ## Effect of double thunking

 The previous sample demonstrated the existence of double thunking.
 This sample shows its effect.
-The for loop calls the virtual function and the program reports execution time.
+The `for loop` calls the virtual function and the program reports execution time.
 The slowest time is reported when the program is compiled with /clr.
-The fastest times are reported when compiling without /clr or if the virtual function is declared with __clrcall.
+The fastest times are reported when compiling without /clr or if the virtual function is declared with `__clrcall`.

 ```cpp
 #include <time.h>